SPEED: Experimental Design for Policy Evaluation in Linear Heteroscedastic Bandits

-The closest works to our own \citep{antos2008active,carpentier2012minimax, carpentier2015adaptive,fontaine2021online} either consider unstructured settings or assume that $d = A$.
-As many real-world bandit applications have $d \ll A$, a natural question arises as to how to build an algorithm for policy evaluation in the heteroscedastic linear bandit setting with unknown $\btheta_*$ and $\bSigma_*$ that can leverage the structure.
-Further, we want the regret of such an algorithm to decrease at a faster rate than $\widetilde{O}(n^{-1})$ (the on-policy regret rate) and to scale with the dimension $d$ instead of actions as $A\gg d$.
+The closest works to ours \citep{antos2008active,carpentier2012minimax, carpentier2015adaptive,fontaine2021online} either consider unstructured settings or {consider the classical bandit setting.} As many real-world bandit applications have $d \ll A$, a natural question arises as to how to build an algorithm for policy evaluation in the heteroscedastic linear bandit setting with unknown $\btheta_*$ and $\bSigma_*$ that can leverage the structure.
+Further, we want the regret of such an algorithm to decrease at a rate faster than $\widetilde{O}(n^{-1})$ (the on-policy regret rate) and to scale with the dimension $d$ instead of actions as $A\gg d$.
 Note that the regret should scale at least by $d^2$ because the learner needs to probe in $d^2$ dimensions to estimate $\bSigma_*\in\R^{d\times d}$ \citep{wainwright2019high}.
 Thus, the goal of our work is to answer the question: \begin{quote}

-\end{quote} In this paper, we answer this question affirmatively.
-We note that heteroscedasticity is also studied for policy improvement setup \citep{kirschner2018information, zhou2022computationally, zhou2021nearly, zhang2021improved, zhao2022bandit}.
-In these prior works the reward variances are time-dependent as opposed to the quadratic structure studied in this paper.
-Note that policy improvement requires a different approach than policy evaluation.
-These works build tight confidence sets around the unknown model parameter $\btheta_*$ by employing weighted ridge regression involving an estimated upper bound to the time-dependent variances.
-However, in our setting, the variances of each action share the unknown low dimensional co-variance matrix $\bSigma_*$.
-Hence we deviate from these approaches and employ an alternating OLS-WLS estimation to learn the underlying parameter $\bSigma_*$.
-We discuss more related works and motivations in \Cref{sec:related}.

-We make the following novel contributions to the growing literature on online policy evaluation:
+\end{quote} In this paper, we answer this question affirmatively. {We make the following novel contributions to the growing literature on online policy evaluation:}

-\textbf{1.} We are the first to formulate the policy evaluation problem for heteroscedastic linear bandit setting where the variance of each action $\bx(a)\in\R^d$ depends on the lower dimensional co-variance matrix $\bSigma_*\in\R^{d\times d}$ such that variance $\sigma^2(a) = \bx(a)^\top\bSigma_*\bx(a)$.
-This is a more general heteroscedastic linear bandit setting than studied in \citet{chaudhuri2017active, kirschner2018information, fontaine2021online}, and different than time-dependent variance model of \citet{zhang2021improved, zhao2022bandit}.
+\textbf{1.} We are the first to formulate the policy evaluation problem for heteroscedastic linear bandit setting where the variance of each action $a\in \A$ depends on a lower dimensional co-variance matrix parameter $\bSigma_*\in\R^{d\times d}$ such that variance $\sigma^2(a) = \bx(a)^\top\bSigma_*\bx(a)$.
+This is a more general heteroscedastic linear bandit setting than studied in \citet{chaudhuri2017active, kirschner2018information, fontaine2021online}, and different than the time-dependent variance model of \citet{zhang2021improved, zhao2022bandit}.